ten-protocol/go-ten/design/fast_finality.md

 A rollup is produced whenever one of the following conditions is met:

-* The number of transactions across all light-batches since the last rollup exceeds `x`
+1. The number of transactions across all light-batches since the last rollup exceeds `x`
-* The value of all transactions across all light-batches since the last rollup exceeds `y`
+2. The total size of all transactions across all light-batches since the last rollup exceeds `y`
-* The number of blocks since the last rollup was produced exceeds `z`
+3. The number of blocks since the last rollup was produced exceeds `z`

 `x`, `y` and `z` are configurable per network.
+Rules (1) and (2) ensure that the rollup can fit within the Ethereum gas limit.
+Rule (3) reduces the risk associated with the sequencer failing.

 To produce a rollup, the sequencer's host requests the creation of a rollup.
 The sequencer's enclave produces a rollup containing all the light batches created since the last rollup, in a sparse Merkle tree structure.
 This rollup is